PacktPublishing/Agile-Masterclass-Agile-for-Project-Management/README.md

-# Agile-Project-Management-Agile-Scrum-Kanban-and-XP
+# Agile Masterclass: Agile for Project Management
-Agile Project Management: Agile, Scrum, Kanban, and XP, by Packt Publishing
+Agile Masterclass: Agile for Project Management, by Packt Publishing